-Cherry County has steep slopes in limited locations of the county throughout the entire county; however, some of the steepest are in the northeast along the Niobrara River.
+Figure A 10.13 (Appendices) shows the percent slope for Cherry County.
+Based upon the map, Cherry County has steep slopes in limited locations of the county throughout the entire county; however, some of the steepest are in the northeast along the Niobrara River.

-As seen in Table 10.1 slope is a factor in several soils/locations in the county.
+Based upon Table 10. slope is a factor in several soils/locations in the county.
 In a number of situations, any soil conditions based upon slope could likely be engineered to become more compatible.
 However, it is important to involve an engineer, geologist, or soil scientist in the issue in order to make the correct modifications throughout the county.